 - In cases where an employee suddenly resigns and is seeking to exit the job early without any prior arrangement or notice and is not serving the required notice period, it harms the entire work process, output, management, and efficiency.

 - Many other significant changes and damages unknowingly happen in sudden relieving hindrance.
-HR needs to rush to find someone suitable to replace the vacant position as soon as possible or take legal action against the employee not serving the notice period in India.
+HR needs to rush to find someone suitable to replace the vacant position as soon as possible or take legal action against the employee for not serving the notice period in India.

 - The problems are much more serious if the person who is resigning is a part of the core data handler or knows sensitive information and passwords.